I want to share how the Good News of the Injil became meaningful to me. I think this will allow you to better understand the articles in this website.

 An Unforgettable Encounter

 The ski resorts in Switzerland are high up in the mountains.
-I vividly remember stepping out from one of the dance halls very late in the night to go to my lodge.
-And then I stopped and gazed up at the stars.
+I vividly remember stepping out from one of the dance halls very late in the night to go to my room.
+But I stopped and gazed up at the stars.
 Because it was so very dark (I was up in a mountain where there was little human-made ‘light pollution’) I was able to see the grandeur and majesty of all the stars.
 It actually took my breath away and all I could do was stand there and gaze at them in reverent awe.
 A verse from the Zabur came into my mind that said, “The heavens declare the Glory of God…” (Psalm 19:1).

 In gazing at the majesty of the starry universe in the very dark night it was like I could in a very small way see the majesty of Allah.
 And in the quietness of that moment I knew that I had a choice.
 I could submit to Him or I could continue in the way I was going, having some form of godliness but denying its power on all my life.
 So I fell on my knees and bowed my head to the ground in the stillness of that black night and prayed to the effect, “You are Lord.
 I submit to you.
 There is so much I do not understand.
 Please lead me in your Straight Path”.
 I stayed with my head bowed to the ground in submission admitting that I had sins in my life and asking for guidance.
 No other human was with me in these minutes.
 It was only me and Allah with the star-filled background around 2 AM outside a ski resort in Switzerland.
 It was an encounter I will never forget and even in trying to recount it words fall short.